pilsprog/skyport-logic/docs/PROTOCOL.md

 ---------
 Before the game starts, the server sends an **initial gamestate** to all AIs, with the **TURN-NUMBER = 0**.
 This gamestate looks otherwise **exactly like a normal gamestate**, but should not be replied to.
-The server will reject all replies. **10 seconds after the GAMESTART was sent, the actual gameplay starts**.
+The server will reject all replies.
+After the operator presses a button, an ENDTURN packet is sent, and the actual gameplay starts**.
 The intent is to give all clients time to initialize and process the board, resources & starting-positions into datastructures.

 LOADOUT
 -------